zookz/cordova-plugin-health/README.md

 - The start and end dates returned are the date of the first and the last available samples.
 If no samples are found, start and end may not be set.
 - When bucketing, buckets will include the whole hour / day / month / week / year where start and end times fall into.
 For example, if your start time is 2016-10-21 10:53:34, the first daily bucket will start at 2016-10-21 00:00:00.
 - Weeks start on Monday.
+- You can query for "filtered steps" adding the flag `filtered: true` to the query object.
+This returns the steps as filtered out by Google Fit, or the non-manual ones from HealthKit.

 #### iOS quirks